priyamaggarwal18/BlurIt/README.md

 # BLURit

-**BLURit** is a powerful and intuitive Chrome extension built to protect your on-screen privacy in any situation.
+**BLURit** is a powerful and intuitive Web extension built to protect your on-screen privacy in any situation.
 Whether you're collaborating in a bustling open workspace, screen sharing during a live meeting, or simply working from a public space like a café or library, BLURit helps you stay in control of what others see.

 <br>